anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 1. Update the GCP region and zone to match your preference.<br>
 2. Update the Dataproc version as needed.<br>
 3. Update the Cloud Composer version as needed.<br>
+4. Update the "UPDATE_ORG_POLICIES" boolean to false if you dont have the requisite privileges/if the policies are already configured as they should be for the lab - review the script at - 00-provisioning-automation/module_apis_and_policies/main.tf

 If you are okay with provisioning as designed by the author, skip the step of editing and move to step 4.